 Students in performance must register for a minimum of 3 units of private instruction on the major instrument/voice during the semester in which a required graduate recital is presented.
-Performance majors on orchestra or band instruments or in voice are also expected to participate in an appropriate School of Music large ensemble each semester unless the Dean waives this requirement.
+Performance majors on orchestra or band instruments or in voice are also expected to participate in an appropriate School of Music large ensemble each semester unless the School of Music Director waives this requirement.